OpenAssetIO/OpenAssetIO/CONTRIBUTING.md

 In particular, more granular settings are included for IntelliJ-based IDEs (for example, PyCharm) via the `ij_*` extensions.

-Common file types that we expect to encounter during development of OAIO have their own settings, many of which remain commented out for reference and may be enabled and tweaked in future.
+Common file types that we expect to encounter during development of OpenAssetIO have their own settings, many of which remain commented out for reference and may be enabled and tweaked in future.

 ### Environment variables

-All environment variables should be prefixed with `OAIO_`.
-For example, `OAIO_LOGGING_SEVERITY`.
+All environment variables should be prefixed with `OPENASSETIO_`.
+For example, `OPENASSETIO_LOGGING_SEVERITY`.

 When documenting environment variables in docstrings or doxygen comment blocks, precede the variable name with the `@envvar` tag, which will